 Aortoenteric fistula is an uncommon catastrophic cause of gastrointestinal haemorrhage.
-Aortic fistulas can be primary (associated with an abdominal aortic aneurysm) or secondary (associated with graft repair).
+Aortic fistulas can be primary (associated with complicated abdominal aortic aneurysm) or secondary (associated with graft repair).

 The annual incidence of primary aortoenteric fistulas is thought to be around 0.007 per million while that of secondary aortoenteric fistulas is about ~1% (range 0.6-2%) 1.

-The incidence of secondary aortoenteric fistulas is found to be greater in patients with open aortic repair compared to patients with endovascular stent placement.
+The incidence of secondary aortoenteric fistulas is found to be greater in patients following open aortic repair compared to patients with endovascular stent placement.

 Secondary aortoenteric fistulas are seen as a complication of aortic reconstructive surgery with or without the placement of an aortic stent-graft.
 Secondary fistulas that result from perigraft infection may occur between 2 weeks and 10 years after surgery.

-- initial presentation can be with a minor "herald" bleeding, which may be followed by a catastrophic, life-threatening bleed
+- initial presentation can be with a minor "herald" bleeding, which may be followed by a catastrophic, life-threatening gastrointestinal haemorrhage

 - primary aortoenteric fistula: recurrent septicaemia with enteric pathogens